gaborbata/boxbot4k/README.md

 How to compile
 --------------
-Use `mvn clean install` or `gradle clean build` which do the following:
+Use `mvn clean package` or `gradle clean build` which do the following:

 * compile sources with `javac -target 1.5 B.java`
 * create jar files: